edf-hpc/clara/docs/source/clara-virt.md

     clara virt -h | --help | help

 Options:

     <vm_names>                  List of VM names (ClusterShell nodeset)
     <host>                      Physical host where the action should be applied
     --details                   Display details (hosts and volumes)
+    --legacy                    Old School display
+    --color                     Colorize or not output
     --wipe                      Wipe the content of the storage volume before starting --hard                      Perform a hard shutdown
     --dest-host=<dest_host>     Destination host of a migration